This article was updated in December 2021 to reflect changing conditions, prices and trends.

-As the craft beer segment grows, the beer packaging market grows too
+As the craft beer industry grows, the beer packaging market grows too

 Additionally, glass reduces the risk of spoilage because it has a zero rate of chemical interaction with other products, and amber glass beer bottles prevent light from entering the bottle.

 The beer packaging market is competitive and appears to be fragmented.
 Suppliers are competing on price, capacity, volume, and quality.
-The popularity and demand for original packaging solutions is expected to continue therefore technological innovation is likely to impact the market considerably.
+The popularity and demand for original packaging solutions – especially those with eco-friendly credentials – is expected to continue therefore technological innovation is likely to impact the market considerably.

 Beer supply chains need to be supported by efficient shipping and logistics.
-Batch tracking using brewery software tools enables product monitoring to determine the status of all inbound and outbound deliveries to the warehouse.
-Ensuring timely deliveries and customer stock replenishment.
+Batch tracking using brewery software tools enables product monitoring to determine the status of all inbound and outbound deliveries to the warehouse – which ensures timely deliveries and customer stock replenishment.

 Automation is revolutionising the beer supply chain through automatic storage and retrieval systems that improve warehousing and dispatch efficiency.
 With the addition of brewery software, brewers can account for all materials and shipping costs to ensure products are accurately priced to maximise revenue.

-Distribution and supply are vulnerable to an unpredictable customer, and ever-changing preferences.
-Take for example the increased demand for beers with less calories and lower ABV that is expected to be high in flavour and with food-pairing compatibility.
+Distribution and supply are vulnerable to an unpredictable customer and ever-changing preferences.
+Take for example the increased demand for beers with fewer calories and lower ABV that is expected to be high in flavour and with food-pairing compatibility.

-The beer supply chain was adversely affected in 2020 due to the Covid-19 pandemic which caused nation-wide lockdowns, the closure of hospitality venues and restrictions on social gatherings.
+The beer supply chain was adversely affected in 2020 and 2021 due to the Covid-19 pandemic, which caused nation-wide lockdowns, the closure of hospitality venues and restrictions on social gatherings.

-Covid-19 has been extremely disruptive to the distribution and supply of beer products and this is likely to linger.
-International markets will dry-up as Covid-19 outbreaks continue to shut down countries and more virulent strains emerge.
-Domestic consumers will remain loyal to local brewers.
+Covid-19 has been extremely disruptive to the distribution and supply of beer products and this is likely to linger for some time yet.
+While international markets continue to be affected by Covid-related supply chain issues, domestic consumers appear to remain loyal to local brewers.